sentryco/CrashKit/README.md

 > Minimal crashlytics for iOS and macOS

+<img width="403" alt="img" src="https://s7.gifyu.com/images/SJBsk.gif">

 Video of using GA4 as endpoint for crash-reporting via [https://github.com/sentryco/Telemetric](https://github.com/sentryco/Telemetric)

-<img width="403" alt="img" src="https://s7.gifyu.com/images/SJBsk.gif">

-### Description:
-Handling crashes effectively and understanding the reasons behind them is crucial for developing robust iOS applications.
-By setting up custom crash logs and sending them to a server, you can gain valuable insights into the issues affecting your app and improve its stability.

 ### Features:
-- This implementation catches both exceptions and signals that can cause crashes.
+- Catch both exceptions and signal crashes
-- It creates a detailed crash log with information like exception name, reason, stack trace, and timestamp.
+- Log exception name, reason, stack trace, and timestamp
-- The crash log can be sent to a server using the callback crash handler
+- Send crash log to a server using the callback crash handler.
+Use your own endpoint. or [https://github.com/sentryco/Telemetric](https://github.com/sentryco/Telemetric)
-- After a crash we store the crash log on file and send it to a server on the next app run.
+- Crash logs are stored on file and sent to a server on subsequent app run
-- Built in crash log sanitization, or supply your own custom sanitizer logic.
+- Built in crash log sanitization, or supply your own custom sanitizer logic
+- Filter out log properties based on your own privacy criteria

 ### Examples:
 - Setup crashlytic in the didFinishLaunchin of your iOS and macOS app